vivickysummer/gcnotes/TAIYIgcstart13.0.0.md

 ```
 cd build
 source ~/.bashrc
+source ~/.GC
 ```
-copy it to your own home dir from others\
+a bashrc template is here, copy it to your own home dir
-a template is here:
 ```
 # Source global definitions
 if [ -f /etc/bashrc ]; then